srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 Before then, we have a few important updates and reminders for you:

+## COVID Safety

+Life is beginning to get back to normal, and this means we are finally able to do in person events again!
+However, we must recognise that some people still have to be cautious, to protect their own health or their friends or family.
+As such, we ask that everyone follows [our COVID policy](https://studentrobotics.org/covid-19/) to help ensure we all keep safe, whilst still having lots of fun with robots!

+Please keep an eye on this as we get closer to the competition, as the content may change.

 ## Robot design considerations

 At the competition, all robots undergo a safety check.
 This not only confirms that the robot satisfies our safety regulations, but also the rules.
 Of note are a particular few we often see teams forgetting until the last minute: